Central Kowloon Route

 The Central Kowloon Route (CKR) is a highway project under construction in Kowloon, Hong Kong.
-When completed in 2025, it will form the section of the planned Route 6 which runs through the Kowloon Peninsula, largely underground.
+When completed in 2025, it will form the section of the planned Route 6 which runs through the Kowloon Peninsula, largely underground, and reducing the travel time between Yau Ma Tei and Kowloon Bay from 30 minutes to five minutes.
 The three-lane dual carriageway would begin at the Yau Ma Tei interchange of the West Kowloon Highway and finish at a new interchange in the Kai Tak Development.
 From there, Route 6 is planned to continue to Tseung Kwan O, although the section beyond Kai Tak is not part of the CKR project.
+The Yau Ma Tei section of the route is expected to open on 21 December 2025.
+The Kowloon Bay section of the route including Trunk Road T2 and Cha Kwo Ling Tunnel will be expected to open around mid-2026.

 Between Yau Ma Tei and Kai Tak, there are no intermediate interchanges.
-The proposed alignment will lead to the demolition of numerous structures including the Yau Ma Tei Car Park Building, a public library, the jade hawker bazaar, and the Yau Ma Tei Specialist Clinic Extension.
+The proposed alignment led to the demolition of numerous structures including the Yau Ma Tei Car Park Building, a public library, the jade hawker bazaar, and the Yau Ma Tei Specialist Clinic Extension.

 In January 2016, the Hong Kong Executive Council approved construction of the Central Kowloon Route.
 The project was commenced in the 4th quarter of 2017.

 In October 2020, a construction accident occurred.
 An excavator being lifted by a tower crane broke loose and plunged down a giant ventilation shaft in Ho Man Tin.
 Nobody was injured.